apos/rapid-bulky-wshc-by-apos/README.md

 ### Dragons ahead

 - THERE ARE DIFFERENCES IN HARDWARE SPECs for all of these parts out there.
-- THIS IS FORE ESP32 (30pin), an ARDUINO FORM FACTOR BREAKOUT BOARD AND an ARDUINO FORM FACTOR JOYSTICK SHIELD.
+- THIS IS FORE ESP32 (30/38pin), an ARDUINO FORM FACTOR BREAKOUT BOARD AND an ARDUINO FORM FACTOR JOYSTICK SHIELD.
-- PLEASE LOOK AT THE PICTURES DIRECTORY for the hardware, that is used.
+- You can also use your own housing.
+But if you stay with these 3d designs, you should stack with the hardware mentioned here.
+So PLEASE LOOK AT THE MEDIA DIRECTORY and here on this page for the hardware, that is used.

 Everything will be reusable for a other projects and can be put apart totally.
 Nothing is soldered.